vividori55790/Wattmeter_Opensource/README.md

 This project involves measuring high-voltage AC electricity.
 Always use extreme caution.
 The authors are not responsible for any damage or injury caused by the use of this software or hardware.

 ---

-Would you like me to add a **detailed technical section explaining the Fuzzy Logic membership functions** (, , etc.) or a **wiring guide** based on the pin definitions in the code?